 The Project's water-side area is divided into five WSZs, totaling approximately 30 acres that include five public access piers, three marinas, and day use docks and slips.
 The water-side components of the Project would feature an authentic mix of programed water uses, including historic vessels, water taxis, fishing boats, excursions, harbor cruises, dock and dine, and visiting ships, which would encourage locals and visitors from around the state and globe to visit Downtown San Diego's urban waterfront.
 Additionally, the Project would construct additional floating piers for both commercial and recreational boating activities, with flexibility of use for large and smaller boat berthing.
+Some Project elements will occupy volume within the water column and may shade the bottom at times.
+These may include, but are not limited to, floating docks, gangways, fixed piers, overhang pier fenders, wave attenuation devices, overwater building area, and floating wetlands.3 No boat moorings are proposed.

 The existing WSZs are generally comprised of open water and/or a mix of recreational, visitor-serving commercial, and commercial fishing uses and associated infrastructure (i.e., piers, harbors, marinas, breakwaters).
 The five WSZs include: Zone 1, Midway Cove Marina (WSZ-1); Zone 2, G-Street Mole Marina (WSZ-2); Zone 3, Tuna Harbor (WSZ-3); Zone 4, Corner Marina (WSZ-4); and Zone 5, Kettner Mole (WSZ-5).
 All existing water side development is located within the currently established Pierhead Line, which semi-parallels the main shoreline and existing infrastructure at variable distances ranging from approximately several feet to 900 feet.
-Designated Water Uses located within the Pierhead Line include Industrial and Deep-Water Berthing, Commercial Fishing Berthing, Navigation Corridor, and Recreational Berthing; there are no designated Conservation/Intertidal uses within the five WSZs (SDUPD 2021).
-The Federal Navigation Channel begins approximately 300 feet past the existing Pierhead Line approximately 400 feet to accommodate the proposed water-side improvements within WSZ-2, WSZ-3, WSZ-4, and WSZ-5.
+Designated Water Uses located within their head line include Industrial and Deep-Water Berthing, Commercial Fishing Berthing, Navigation Corridor, and Recreational Berthing; there are no designated Conservation/Intertidal uses within the five WSZs (SDUPD 2021).
+The Federal Navigation Channel begins approximately 564 feet past the existing Pierhead Line in San Diego Bay.
+The Project includes a request to extend the existing Pierhead Line approximately 354 feet offshore of the existing Pierhead Line to accommodate the proposed water-side improvements within WSZ-2, WSZ-3, WSZ-4, and WSZ-5.
+The newly proposed Pierhead Line will maintain approximately 210 feet clearance from the Federal Navigation Channel.

-Construction for water-side development would be performed using a combination of standard water and land-based equipment, including cranes, barges, small boats, flatbed trucks, excavators, dozers, dump trucks, and hand-tools.
+Construction for water-side development would be performed using a combination of standard water and land-based equipment, including cranes, barges, small boats, backhoe, tugs, flatbed trucks, excavators, dozers, dump trucks, and hand-tools.
 Piles would be driven, pre-cast concrete that will be placed by cranes with closure pours, floating docks would be lifted with cranes and placed by small push-boat.
 Turbidity barriers would be used around all equipment.
-Excavated soil in the tidal canal area would be utilized throughout the Project Site for fill material, where appropriate.
+Excavated soil, rock, including revetment materials, and other natural materials in the tidal canal area would be utilized throughout the Project Site for shoreline fill material (Shoreline Fill), where appropriate.
+It is anticipated that onsite excavated